LarsK1/hass_solvis_control/README.md

 >    - The **standard polling interval** defaults to 30 seconds, with a minimum of 2 seconds.
 It must be a multiple of the high interval and is used for regularly changing values (e.g., room temperature).
 >    - The **low polling interval** defaults to 300 seconds, must be greater than 10 seconds, and must be a multiple of the standard interval.
 It is used for rarely changing values (e.g., firmware version).
 > - For an overview of which values are retrieved at which interval, please refer to [the polling groups list](https://github.com/LarsK1/hass_solvis_control/blob/main/polling-groups.md)
+> - The SC2 Processor and Modbus implementation seems to be rather slow in processing requests.
+As a result, the web interface responds rather sluggish with the integration running.
+If that poses a problem, increasing the polling intervals might reduce the issue.

 # Features
 This integration enables data polling and control of up to three heating circuits, solar panels, and heat pumps connected to [Solvis Heating Devices](https://www.solvis.de/) via the Solvis Modbus interface.